docksal/service-juniper-vpn/README.md

       - /path/to/juniper-vpn-wrap.conf:/root/.juniper_networks/juniper-vpn-wrap.conf
 ```

-Replace `/path/to/vpn.conf` with the actual path to the `vpn.conf` file.
+Replace `/path/to/juniper-vpn-wrap.conf` with the actual path to the `juniper-vpn-wrap.conf` file.

 Proxy endpoints to use by project containers: